 But keep in mind, a luxury bathing experience can have health benefits too.
 A hot bath is proven to reduce stress, improve sleep, decrease joint pain and more.
 (Read 20 Hot Bath Benefits for Mind, Body and Soul).

 If you weigh the preventive mental and physical health benefits you might attain with your infinity tub against the doctor’s appointments you may need to endure, you can certainly convince yourself to take the plunge!

-Buying a bathtub is an incredibly personal choice.
+Buying a bathtub is an incredibly personal choice and there are many bathtub types and styles to consider.
 Only you can decide if an infinity bathtub is worth it.
 That said, it’s best not to follow trends and instead purchase the bathtub that best fits you and your needs, be it a sleek and modern infinity or a cozy ofuro.

 Be sure to see my detailed guide to help you through the process of finding your perfect tub.Tags: alternatives to infinity tub, cost, How does an infinity bathtub work?, How much does an infinity bathtub cost?, infinity bathtub, Infinity Experience, pros and cons, Stillness Experience, whirlpool